HueblerPatricia/LiaScriptTUBAF/DigitalSignalProcessing.md

 **Create filter coefficients**

-For real applications use, for example, *PYFDA* (https://github.com/chipmuenk/pyfda) to create filter coefficients.
+For real applications use, for example, *pyFDA* (https://github.com/chipmuenk/pyfda) to create filter coefficients.
 Here it is done by designing a rectangular window and do FFT over it (as done in modul "Zeitreihenanalyse", TU Bergakademie Freiberg, Freiberg, summer semester 2019).

 ```python